Big A/little a

 Debate

-Debate is an elective for high school students only.
-The aim of this class is to empower Lumen students with the skills to express their beliefs clearly and concisely, improve public speaking and develop an effective means of communication in a formal setting while staying abreast of current events in the world.
+Debate is an elective for high school students only which meets after school.
+Debate is designed to empower Lumen Christi students with the skills to express their beliefs clearly and concisely, improve public speaking and develop an effective means of communication in a formal setting while staying abreast of current events in the world.

 Debate students acknowledge that this elective has helped them learn to think on their feet, hone their research skills and perhaps most importantly increase their understanding that there are often multiple valid sides of an argument on most important issues.
 While this class meets during 7th period on campus, students participate and compete in local and state competitions after school and on weekends.

-Choir is an elective for students and student musicians in all grades and incorporates elements of Lumen Christi’s curriculum across the spectrum – math, poetry, language arts, history and theology.
-Choir leads to a deeper understanding of the mysteries of our faith, while developing self-confidence, courage and creativity.
+Band and choir are electives for students and student musicians in all grades and incorporate elements of Lumen Christi’s curriculum across the spectrum – math, poetry, language arts, history and theology.

 Intensives